Alf-caput/git-handbook-ufv/notes.md

 ![Staging Diagram](images/staging-changes-local.png)

-In a nutshell, first they exist in our working directory, then we validate which ones we should keep and finally git creates a version checkpoint with the changes we have selected.
+In a nutshell, first they exist in our working directory, then we validate which ones we should keep and finally git creates a version checkpoint with the changes we have selected (in advance commit).

 To move changes to the staging area (in advance stage changes) a simple option is: